VirtusLab/git-machete/README.md

 The more advanced features like automated traversal, upstream inference and tree discovery are described in the second part of the series:
 [https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0).

+## Contributions

+Contributions are welcome!
+See [contributing guidelines](CONTRIBUTING.md) for details.
+Help would be especially appreciated with Python code style and refactoring - so far more focus has been put on features, documentation and automating the distribution.